-As a steward of historical materials of enduring value, Smith College Special Collections fosters inquiry, critical thinking, and knowledge building through an active engagement with the past and a focus on the future.
-Our curators can advise you on class projects, assist with your research, or simply show you interesting things.
+As a steward of historical materials of enduring value, Smith College Special Collections fosters inquiry, critical thinking, and knowledge building through active engagement with the past and a focus on the future.
+Special Collections is home to three unique repositories and holds 35,000+ linear feet of diverse archival collections, rare books, and manuscripts.

 The College Archives holds the many narratives of Smith College, with an emphasis on its vibrant undergraduate life.
 From the Smithies of 1875 to today, the College Archives documents campus life, landscape, and activism.
 Stop by to peruse the scrapbooks, journals, and photos of alumnae and to learn how to donate your own material.

 The Mortimer Rare Book Collection contains printed books and manuscripts from every continent (including Antarctica!) and in many subjects and languages.
 You’ll find anything from Babylonian clay tablets to medieval codices to contemporary artists’ books.
 You can also study the original papers and drafts of such literary writers as Virginia Woolf and Sylvia Plath.